gsrohde/DAWN/README.md

     permission to install to the default location.
-As noted above, this variable may be set using the `--install-prefix` option rather than using `-DCMAKE_INSTALL_PREFIX=...`.  **Note that the prefix must be an absolute path to a directory.!**
+As noted above, this variable may be set using the `--install-prefix` option rather than using `-DCMAKE_INSTALL_PREFIX=...`.  **Note that the prefix must be an absolute path to a directory!**

-* INSTALL_BIOCRO_LIBRARY default: OFF
+* INSTALL_BIOCRO_HEADERS default: OFF

-    If the BioCro library is built as a shared library, it must be installed so that libraries and executables that use it have access to it.
-On the other hand, if it is built as a static library, it may, but need not be, installed; the DAWN library will include its code.
+    Generally, everything needed to run BioCro simulations is available via the DAWN library functions.
+But if, for some reason, you are writing code that needs to access BioCro classes and functions directly, turn this option on.

+    Note that even when this option is OFF, the BioCro library itself is always installed.

 * INSTALL_GTEST default: OFF